-Dynamic Routing is a network routing procedure, which facilitates the routers to pick and choose the routing paths depending on the logical changes happening in the network structure in the real-time.
+Dynamic Routing is a network routing procedure that facilitates the routers to pick and choose the routing paths depending on the network structure’s logical changes in real-time.
 This is opposite to the typical traditional static network routing.
 This is an automated routing technique that requires very less administration and supervision.
 Various protocols used in this routing method are Open Shortest Path First (OSPF), Routing Information Protocol (RIP), Border Gateway Protocol (BGP), and Enhanced Interior Gateway Routing Protocol (EIGRP).

 What Can You Do With Dynamic Routing?

 Dynamic routing protocol working is explained as under :

 - The router first delivers and then receives routing messages over the router interface.

 - Dynamic Router messages also share the information with different routers that make use of the very same protocol.

 - Routers would then swap their routing information in order to discover the data regarding remote networks.

 - When so ever the router finds a change in the topology, routing protocol advertises that particular topology change to all other routers.